-Lucerne is a city of opposites, with something for everyone to love.
-History buffs can stroll through the old quarter, admiring historic buildings and architecture, whilst those who prefer things a little more modern can head to the cosmopolitan heart of the city.
+Lucerne is a city of opposites, with lots to see and do.
+History buffs can stroll through the old quarter, admiring historic buildings and architecture, while those who prefer things a little more modern can head to the cosmopolitan heart of the city.
 A walk along the lakeside promenade is always a must, as is crossing the famous Chapel Bridge.

 There are four ferry routes on the lake – to Fleulen, Alpnachstad, Kussnacht and Meggenhorn.
 Most of the boats have an onboard bar as well as separate first and second class seating, though only the Fleulen route uses the iconic paddle steamers.
 Your Region Visitor’s Card will give you discount on the late night boat to/from Weggis and Vitznau.

 With typical Swiss efficiency, you can catch trains to loads of places around the country, including Bern (1 hour), Zurich (50 minutes), Lugano (2 hours 30 minutes), Interlaken (2 hours), Montreux (2 hours 30 minutes) and Lausanne (2 hours).
 Your Swiss Transfer Ticket Combi will get you discounts too.
 There are also plenty of mountain railways, including the world's steepest cogwheel up Mount Pilatus.

 A good system of post buses runs in the area, and you can get discount with your Swiss Transfer Ticket Combi.

 Your Ticket Combi will also you you discount on the summer lifts.
 It’s well worth riding to the peak of Mount Pilatus, to get the best views in the area.